Ryan-Olofsson/ChatSystem/README.txt

-# Olaf's Neighbourhood Protocol (ONP)
+# Olaf's Neighbourhood Protocol (ONP) --- THIS IS PURPOSEFULLY VULNERABLE CODE, UNFINISHED CODE, RUN WITH CAUTION

+Ryan Olofsson a1864245, Tyler Chapman 1851834, Kian Esmailzadeh a1851935

-This is a simple implementation of a secure messaging system using WebSockets and OpenSSL.
+This is a simple implementation of a secure messaging system using WebSockets and Flask.

 ## Requirements

 To compile and run this project, you'll need:

-- C++11 compatible compiler (e.g., g++)
+- A python interpreter
+- Flask
+- Flask-SocketIO
-- OpenSSL library
+- cryptography
-- WebSocket++ library
+- requests
-- Boost library
+- websocket-client

 ## Compilation

-To compile the project, use the provided Makefile, run: make install_deps, followed by make.
+To compile the project, first install the requirements by running: pip install -r requirements.txt

-This will install the dependencies and compile your source files and create an executable named onp.

-To run the program, use: ./onp

-If you want to clean up the build (remove the executable), run: make clean
+Then run the program itself with: python run.py

+Once finished, you can remove the dependencies by running: pip uninstall -r requirements.txt and then deleting the cloned folder.